sebastianknopf/avl2gtfsrt/README.md

 | A2G_SERVER_TIMEZONE | _(optional)_ Timezone the GTFS-RT server is running in.
 Default is `Europe/Berlin`. |
 | A2G_SERVER_PORT | _(optional)_ Port the GTFS-RT server is listening to on the host.
 Default is `9000`. |

+## Client Integration
+For `avl2gtfsrt` to work, you will need some clients sending MQTT data based on VDV435 standard.
+Those clients are rarely implemented in on-board units in some buses or public transport vehicles.
+However, most times proprietary protocols and system internal communication networks are used to transmit the actual vehicle position meaning that they cannot simply be used by third-party services.

+Alternatively, you have following options:
+- Use an Android app which is sending the data according to VDV435.
+Possible devices could be tablets mounted in the vehicle or drivers working cell phone.
+- Use GNSS locations updates of other devices mounted in the vehicle, like dashcams or passenger WLAN routers.
+- Use a GNSS tracker or any other arbitrary tracking device which is sending its position over network.

+For using the latter two options, you will need a converter for converting the raw GNSS data to VDV435 MQTT messages.
+See [avl2gtfsrt-integration](https://github.com/sebastianknopf/avl2gtfsrt-integration) which is designed to provide an adapter service for every known GNSS tracker service APIs.

 ## Known Limitations
-As avl2gtfsrt only processes raw AVL data without any meta information (like route ID, agency ID or trip ID), the matching can always only be an estimation.
-In general, avl2gtfsrt is developed to generate no match than a wrong match.
+As `avl2gtfsrt` only processes raw AVL data without any meta information (like route ID, agency ID or trip ID), the matching can always only be an estimation.
+In general, `avl2gtfsrt` is developed to generate no match than a wrong match.
 This means, the technology used has also some known limitations:

 - Matching can take quite long or generate some mismatches in transit networks with many lines travelling running in parallel and in close timing.
 - Nominal data need to contain a valid shape.
 This is a geographical polyline representing the way which should be used by the vehicle.
 Data without a shape cannot be considered as matching candidate.
-- As avl2gtfsrt performs also temporal matching before a trip is finally matched, vehicles running on a trip with too much delay (~ 15min) cannot be matched.
+- As `avl2gtfsrt` performs also temporal matching before a trip is finally matched, vehicles running on a trip with too much delay (~ 15min) cannot be matched.
 - All parameters are configured internally to the tested and best matching values.
 However, there may be some differences for optimal parameters depending on the mode (bus, tram, railway) and other special cases.
 - For spatial calculations, simple projections are used.
 This can lead to problems with trips including several loops and visiting the same station twice or more.